jam3scampbell/ProctorAI/README.md

 # ProctorAI👁️
 ## 🔍 Overview
-ProctorAI is a multimodal AI that watches your screen and calls you out if it catches you procrastinating.
+ProctorAI is a multimodal AI that watches your screen and calls you out if it sees you procrastinating.
 Proctor works by taking screenshots of your computer every few seconds (at a specified interval) and feeding them into a multimodal model, such as Claude-3.5-Sonnet, GPT-4o, or LLaVA-1.5.
-If ProctorAI determines that you are procrastinating, it will take control of your screen and yell at you with a personalized message.
+If ProctorAI determines that you are not focused, it will take control of your screen and yell at you with a personalized message.
 After making you pledge to stop procrastinating, ProctorAI will then give you 15 seconds to close the source of procrastination or will continue to bug you.

 <p align="center">
   <img src="./assets/demo.gif" alt="Project demo" width="400">